QuantEcon/lecture-source-py/source/rst/numpy.rst

     z[d]

-We'll see why this is useful below
+We'll see why this is useful below.

 An aside: all elements of an array can be set equal to one number using slice notation